Randall County Court Records

 Austin, TX 78761

-Justice Court Precinct 1 also offers a link to search Texas Highway Patrol citations through the DPS website.
+Justice Court Precinct 1 also links to a search for Texas Highway Patrol citations through the DPS website.

 Randall County Civil Court Records

 Civil matters are heard across multiple courts in Randall County.
-The District Courts have general jurisdiction over civil cases involving amounts above the jurisdictional minimum, including tort claims, contract disputes, property matters, defamation, and injunctions.
+The District Courts have general jurisdiction over civil cases above the jurisdictional minimum, including tort claims, contract disputes, property matters, defamation, and injunctions.
 The County Courts at Law hear civil appeals from justice courts and certain civil matters within their statutory jurisdiction.
-The Justice Courts handle small claims and civil disputes involving smaller amounts.
+The Justice Courts handle small claims and lower-dollar civil disputes.

 District Court Civil Records

 The District Clerk maintains all civil case records for the district courts.
-Records can be searched online through the Randall County Judicial Records portal or requested in person at the District Clerk’s office.
-The Civil and Family Fees schedule, effective January 1, 2024, establishes the following key filing fees:
+You can search them online through the Randall County Judicial Records portal or request them in person at the District Clerk's office.
+The Civil and Family Fees schedule, effective January 1, 2024, sets the following key filing fees:

 Filing TypeFee